Primary Care at Western Connecticut Medical Group

 - Is the doctor accepting new patients?

 - Schedule an appointment.
 Make a new patient/initial visit appointment with the PCP who’s your top choice (this will be considered a medical appointment and billed to your insurance).
-Remember, appointments can be made directly online.
 Write down the questions you want to ask the doctor and bring this list to your appointment.
 You’ll learn a lot about the doctor from this face-to-face meeting.
 After your appointment, ask yourself:

 - Did the doctor listen to me and answer my questions?